 CSGs are bringing together researchers, healthcare professionals and people with diabetes to create a roadmap for new research.

-- Dr Laura Gray, Associate Professor (Reader) of Population and Public Health Sciences and Senior Statistician
+- Dr Laura Gray, Associate Professor (Reader) of Population and Public Health Sciences; Co-Director of MSc Medical Statistics, University of Leicester

-- Dr Colin Grieves, Associate Professor Psychology Applied to Health
+- Professor Colin Grieves, Professor of Psychology Applied to Health, University of Birmingham

-- Dr Thomas Yates, Reader in Physical Activity, Sedentary Behaviour and Health
+- Professor Thomas Yates, Professor of Physical Activity, Sedentary Behaviour and Health, University of Leicester